 Inside you'll get little of what was initially shown to you.
 What you do get is a crappy show for which you are expected to applaud and donate generously.
 These shows are cheap and nasty.
 The only thing you'll get is a bruised ego and a hole in your pocket.

-However I wish not to apologize for the content here as I like telling it as it is.
+However, I wish not to apologise for the content here as I like telling it as it is.
 Please feel free to check it out for yourselves and then perhaps you'd like to send me some of your comments.
 If you have no objections, I'd love to post your comments on this page for others to enjoy.
 Use the contact form below.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.